circlefin/malachite/specs/consensus/README.md

   value `v` for which the process has received an enough number of `⟨PREVOTE, h, r, id(v)⟩` messages, or the special `nil` value otherwise.

+Before discussing in detail the role of each message in the protocol, it is worth highlighting the main aspects that differentiate the adopted messages.
+The `PROPOSAL` message is assumed to carry the proposed value, which may have an arbitrary size; we refer to it as the "full" value `v`.
+The propagation of large values, included in `PROPOSAL` messages, in practice requires specific and efficient data dissemination protocols.
+Implementations typically split the `PROPOSAL` message into multiple parts, independently propagated and reconstructed at the receiver side.
+The `PREVOTE` and `PRECOMMIT` messages are generally called [votes](#votes).
+They typically have a fixed size and are expected to be much smaller than `PROPOSAL` messages.
+The main reason for that is that they do not carry a "full" value `v`, but instead an unique identified `id(v)` of a proposed value `v` carried by an associated `PROPOSAL` message.

 ### Proposals

 Proposals are produced and broadcast by the `StartRound(round)` function of the